Solar Not charging

 Step #4 Try using the other mppt port

-If your voltage is between 35 and 145, try connecting the solar to the other MPPT port.
-Each MPPT controller is separate from each other, and it is extremely unlikely that both controllers would fail.
+If your voltage is in the correct range, try connecting the solar to the other MPPT port.
+Each MPPT controller is separate from each other, and it is extremely unlikely that both controllers would fail unless they were connected to the incorrect voltage.
 So try using the other port.
 If you get charging from one port, but not the other (after waiting 20 minutes with the battery under 28V) then it is likely your MPPT controller is bad.
 Please contact us to get this repaired for you.

 Step #5 Test solar panel connections